By: Nathan Johnson (aka 2JupitersTooMany)

 Nathan: Is there anything else that you would like to communicate to international fans of MMA?

 Igor: Peace in the world.
 I wanted to send my respects and bow to all of my friends, and everybody that loves and values MMA.
-Thank you all for your support and your love towards this type of combat sport.
+Thank you all for your support and your love for this type of combat sport.